 The two systems

 The two systems provide critical service for Earth as they store, purify and continuously redistribute water.
 There is water on the planet that has never been in any process or contact with the atmosphere, called juvenile or primordial water.
-This water is considered to be separate from the water of the hydrosphere.
+This water is separate from the water of the hydrosphere.
 The interaction between the different parts of Earth is also called the Earth system science (Gaia hypothesis) and is how matter and energy move between:

 The study of these interactions Earth system science.
 Water is an extraordinary substance as it can take different forms: frozen, liquid and gas.
 The structure of molecules at liquid state allows habitat (seeds) to live on surface water (if you fill a glass full of water, it is visible looking at the concave form above the top of the glass without spilling out water).
 Because of the different states, the sun heating water makes the water-cycle possible.